apache/camel/tooling/archetypes/camel-archetype-java/src/main/resources/archetype-resources/ReadMe.txt

     mvn install

-To run this example from within Maven use
+To run this project from within Maven use

     mvn exec:java